tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 HTTP Client Hints {{!RFC8942}} defines a convention for HTTP headers to communicate optional information from clients to servers as hints.
-This can be done conditionally based on if a server claims to support a particular hint.
+This can be done conditionally based on whether a server claims to support a particular hint.
 A server can request hints by listing them in the Accept-CH response header.